 Arlington is a densely urban neighborhood (based on population density) located in Lawrence, Massachusetts.

-Arlington real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and townhomes.
+Arlington real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Arlington neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 In Arlington, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Arlington is very tight compared to the demand for property here.